Robbybp/config/vim/README.md

 ## Python

-Graph the indent file from
+Grab the indent file from
 [this repo](https://github.com/jeetsukumaran/vim-python-indent-black/tree/main/indent)
 and copy it to `~/.vim/indent/python.vim`.